guillaumewuip/cpu_watch/README.md

 ```
 ./cpu_watch.sh 50 "Google Drive" 10
 ```
-This will pop a notification up if the process Google Drive is takinh 50% of a CPU or more.
+This will pop a notification up if the process Google Drive is taking 50% of a CPU or more.
 But it's not very convenient to run this manually.
 See below :

 # Start the script every X sec